mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 If the goal for using early data is to reduce clipping, a QUIC endpoint is relying on the other QUIC endpoint to accept the 0-RTT packet carrying early data containing media.

 A QUIC endpoint indicates its willingness to accept a 0-RTT packet containing early data by sending the TLS early_data extension in the NewSessionTicket message with the max_early_data_size parameter set to the sentinel value 0xffffffff.
-The amount of data that the client can send in QUIC 0-RTT is controlled by the initial_max_data transport parameter supplied by the server.
+The amount of data that a QUIC client can send in QUIC 0-RTT is controlled by the initial_max_data transport parameter supplied by the QUIC server.
 This is described in more detail in {{Section 4.6.1 of !RFC9001}}.

 If a QUIC endpoint is not willing to accept a 0-RTT packet containing early data, but receives one anyway, the QUIC endpoint rejects the 0-RTT packet by sending EncryptedExtensions without an early_data extension.
 This is described in more detail, in {{Section 4.6.2 of !RFC9001}}.